 The Message-In-A-Bottle Effect of LinkedIn

 LinkedIn is the Sting lyric and ocean metaphor come to life.
 Bottled messages in numbers too huge to count simultaneously ride on this vast stretch of water in search of shores.
 Think of your LinkedIn profile—your brand story—as one such bottle.
 What makes your bottle different than the others?
-How is your message crafted?
+Does your message impel action?
 Who is your intended recipient?
 Once your message is viewed, and if your call to action is answered, what are you prepared to do?

 The common lament of those marketing content on LinkedIn is that the right people simply are not finding their work.
 Since LinkedIn rolled out its homegrown publishing platform, Pulse, to all users in February 2014, the site has become the Wild, Wild West for professionals seeking engagement and distinction through content.
 Droves of users have moved into the publishing arena seeking to convert their intellectual properties into thought leadership, sales, or new career opportunities.
 The waves have become mighty crowded.
 You’re gonna need a bigger bottle.